 Toddlers can man a ship on Captain Cookie's High C's Adventure—with a grown-up.

-There are 11 rides to choose from at Sesame Place and that's not counting the water rides, or the interactive play areas, including a long slide, outdoor climbing playground and ropes course, and an outdoor soft toddler play area.
-The great thing about the rides here is that even if little ones don't make the height requirement, they can go on with an adult.
+The great thing about the rides at Sesame Place is that even if little ones don't make the height requirement, they can go on with an adult.
 Of course, they have to be brave enough first!
 But really, most all of the rides are pretty gentle.
-There's a carousel, of course, a set of spinning teacups (Monster Mix-up), cars to ride (The Count's Cruisers), a small version of a Ferris Wheel (The Count Around), The Castle Swing, and Oscar's Rotten Rockets are all great for toddlers.
+The Sunny Day Carousel, a set of spinning teacups (Monster Mix-up), Big Bird's Tour Bus, and Oscar's Rotten Rusty Rockets are all great for toddlers.
 Ours also braved some of the spinning rides like Captain Cookie's High "C's" adventure.

-There were only maybe four rides we found that our 36-inch toddler couldn't go on, but these are all great for keeping those older siblings engaged: the Vapor Trail roller coaster; the Blast Off, which launches you straight up and down; Elmo's Cloud Chaser Swings, where you fly solo overhead; and the Honker Dinger Derby, which spins and flies in the air a bit too rapidly for tots.
+There were only a handful of rides we found that our 36-inch toddler couldn't go on, but these are all great for keeping those older siblings engaged: the Vapor Trail roller coaster; the Blast Off, which launches you straight up and down; Elmo's Cloud Chaser Swings, where you fly solo overhead; Oscar's Waxy Taxi roller coaster; and the Honker Dinger Derby, which spins and flies in the air a bit too rapidly for tots.